guschenxi/aics/seminars/04-grounding-and-interaction.md

 ### Groups, 2022

-See notes for the previous paper.
+See the notes for the previous paper.